 On the other side of the High Road (use crossings) is St. Giles Church (part fourteenth century).
 The wooden porch was made about 1500 - by the door is a 14th century coffin lid discovered in 1962 while the porch was being renovated.
 There is also a little bell-turret made of shingles .
 On the north side is a most unusual addition – a mortuary chapel.
 If you wander round to the back of the church (shutting your eyes to the unlovely Church Hall) you can see the exterior of this strange seventeenth-century brick addition.
 Inside, arcading housed thirty coffins (standing upright) dating from 1647 to 1892.
 These were finally removed in 1914 and buried in the churchyard.

 There is also a poignant marble effigy under a window on the south side - a newborn baby in swaddling clothes dated 1665.
-This intriguing church is usually open to visitors from 11am to 1pm Monday to Thursday and from 10.30am to 12.30pm on Saturdays, But please check on the website before making a special journey.
+Please check that the church will be open before making a special journey to see it.